 For more information, see the Fair Work Ombudsman website, where there is plenty of information about employing staff available.
 The website also has an Award finder and each Award has a Pay Guide which simply sets out what Award rates apply, depending on who is working and when they are working.
 You can also use their P.A.C.T pay calculator to calculate base pay rates, allowances and penalty rates (including overtime).

-Call our friendly employment lawyers, Katherine Hietbrink or Kayla Kristensen, on 5434 6666 or 5472 1588 for advice or to understand how we can partner with your business as an outsourced HR option.
+Call our friendly employment lawyer, Kayla Kristensen, on 5434 6666 or 5472 1588 for advice or to understand how we can partner with your business.